 This post was written in partnership with Explore North Myrtle Beach.

 South Carolina’s coast is a good four hours farther away from our home in Nashville, Tennessee than the Florida beaches — Yet we return to South Carolina over and over again.
-The reason is that we’re looking for more than just a beach on our beach trips — We want great food, an appreciation for the area’s history, plenty of preserved natural spaces, and lots of local culture.
+That’s because we’re looking for more than just a beach on our beach trips — We want great food, an appreciation for the area’s history, plenty of preserved natural spaces, and lots of local culture.
 South Carolina has all that in spades, and North Myrtle Beach is no exception.
 We spent four days in North Myrtle Beach and fell in love with this laid back beach town just a few minutes away from pretty much everything.
 Check out our family-friendly itinerary and discover North Myrtle Beach for yourself.

 North Myrtle Beach has a range of places to stay, including a wide selection of condos, beach houses and cottages.
 We vacationed at the towers at North Beach Plantation on this trip — These beach condos were the only high-rise towers for miles, so our beach was never crowded.
 We’d stay here again in a heartbeat.